ghoomfrog/silili/README.md

 - *aws* is pointing to the ear.
 - *uku* is pointing to the eyes with the index and pinkie.
 - *nus* is pointing to the nose.
-- *mum* is opening the mouth and pointing to it.
 - *kul* is a fist moving toward and away from the chest.
 - *nupu* is a backward flat hand circling vertically in front of the stomach.
 - *piti* is pointing down with the index and repeatedly bending it.